dipdup-io/stone-packaging/docs/pages/usage/parameters.md

 }
 ```

-Let's break down each part of this configuration:
+The breakdown of this configuration I used above

 1. `field_prime`: This is the Stark252 prime, commonly used in Stone Prover applications.